secretstartups/handbook/sales/field-operations/sales-operations/deal-desk/index.html.md

 **Invoice Amounts**

 If all payments associated with the opportunity are equal (ex.
-3 payments of $10,000) the quote on the original opporuntiy must reflect the entire opportunity term.
+3 payments of $10,000) the quote on the original opporunity must reflect the entire opportunity term.

 **Ex.**